gomsang/AndroidEasyForm/README.md

 In many cases, form verification is required, such as membership screen, login screen, and post upload screen.
 Forms can require multiple to dozens of different forms, which further complicates the verification logic.

+EasyForm is designed to be DataBinding friendly.

-This project offers a way to make managing such form verification any bit easier.
+**This project offers a way to make managing such form verification any bit easier.
+And it's easy to customize to meet the needs of each developer.**

 <img src="README.assets/1.gif" alt="2" width="25%" height="25%" />